vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD01_DEMO.md

 15. Go over the different sections and understand their purpose:
   a. **General** (no section).
 Provides an overview about the activity of the web app, access control and metadata.
-  b. **Deployment**.
+  b. **Deployments**.
 Controls how and when the application is deployed.
   c. **Settings**.
 Allows you to control settings such as monitoring capabilities, remote access, security tokens, scaling and more.
 16. Close the browser.